Compiling and Installing Custom PHP Modules in ServBay

 The imagick

-module is a popular PHP extension that leverages the powerful ImageMagick library, providing a rich set of image processing functions.
+module is a widely-used PHP extension that leverages the powerful ImageMagick command-line library, providing extensive image manipulation capabilities.
 With imagick

-, you can perform scaling, cropping, format conversion, watermarking, composition, and many other complex image manipulations in PHP.
-Below are the detailed steps to compile and install the imagick
+, you can perform resizing, cropping, format conversion, watermarking, image composition, and more—all directly in PHP.
+The steps below detail how to compile and install the imagick

-module for a specific PHP version in ServBay:
+module for your chosen PHP version in ServBay:

 Step 1: Install ImageMagick Dependencies